 Compute optimized virtual machine sizes

-Compute optimized VM sizes have a high CPU-to-memory ratio and are good for medium traffic web servers, network appliances, batch processes, and application servers.
-This article provides information about the number of vCPUs, data disks, and NICs as well as storage throughput and network bandwidth for each size in this grouping.
+Compute optimized VM sizes have a high CPU-to-memory ratio.
+These sizes are good for medium traffic web servers, network appliances, batch processes, and application servers.
+This article provides information about the number of vCPUs, data disks, and NICs.
+It also includes information about storage throughput and network bandwidth for each size in this grouping.

 At a lower per-hour list price, the Fsv2-series is the best value in price-performance in the Azure portfolio based on the Azure Compute Unit (ACU) per vCPU.